agenteo/agenteo.github.com/source/_drafts/management-by-fear.md

 The discomfort Seamus created in the team made our bond really tight a sense of comradeship.
 The team was regularly going out for lunch, once before in my career I had this comradeship feeling were we all agreed the lunch break was the best part of that workplace.
 Seamus schedule didn't allow him to consistently have lunch and when he did he was sitting and being awkwardly silent or stare at you.

-*Lunch is a great part of the day to bond with your peers but when it feels it's the only good part it means you are ready to make a move.*
+*Lunch is a great part of the day to bond with your peers but when it shouldn't feel like the only good part.*

 ## PILLAR IX

-### You only live once
+### Set a deadline for change

 I spoke with human resources about Seamus and decided to hold a little bit longer...
 I wasn't sure for how long, no more then a month or two.
 I was curious to see where this was going in the same way you reach for a higher cliff when you are rock climbing or when you try a new recipe--you go out of your comfort zone to learn something valuable for the future.
 In the meantime I was setting my own goals experimenting with technologies, writing maintainable code and mentoring Luke but knowing these applications would never go live wasn't great for morale.

-*Document and report the misbehaviour to human resources and in front of the entire team.
+*Document and report the misbehaviour to human resources and if you can in front of the entire team.
 Start looking for other options before you do that since it's possible you will be put in front a fire squad--set a deadline by when you either see change or leave.
 If your financial or personal situation doesn't allow you to find other options try to focus on pockets of work you love.*

 ## PILLAR X